JoeLohWasHere/evoloperLib/README.md

 ### Installation

-Install the dependencies in pubspec.yaml.
+Install the dependency in pubspec.yaml.

 ```yaml
   evo_lib: